Omega Healthcare Investors, Inc. (OHI) CEO Taylor Pickett on Q1 2020 Results - Earnings Call Transcript

 Taylor Pickett

 We're hopeful.
 There's no clarity on that at this point, but we are certainly hopeful.
-So by far the largest vulnerable population.
+So by far the largest [indiscernible] population.
 So we hope they get their fair share.

 Connor Siversky